pablodecm/phd_thesis/src/105_chapter_5.md

 The main sources of uncertainty in this analysis are those associated with the data-driven background model.
-For each classifier output bin, an independent nuisance parameters that accounts for the possible variation of the background prediction due to the limited data statistics of the artificial events used for building the background model and the accuracy limitations found during the bias
+For each classifier output bin, an independent nuisance parameter is included that accounts for the possible variation of the background prediction due to the limited data statistics of the artificial events used for building the background model and the accuracy limitations found during the bias